SnappyJumper/Measure-Up/README.md

     - The buttons for selecting your starting unit have been styled so that they are responsive to being clicked on.

-    - When the button is pressed it raises up afterwards and the colour changes around its edge.
+    - When the button is pressed it rises up afterwards and the colour changes around its edge.

     - When pressed again it returns to its previous appearance.